michelleconville/drizzle-and-shade/README.md

 * Provide a means for site owners/staff to create FAQ and answers.

 Stock Management
-*   Implement a page to view sotck levels of each product and prove the site owners/staff the ability to update them.
+*   Implement a page to view sotck levels of each product and provide the site owners/staff the ability to update them.

+Delivery Management
+*   Implement a page to view orders and provide the site owner/staff the ability to update the order once it has been shipped.

 #### Wireframes